Avi-Cohen/itst/README.md

 Personal data about athletes is used to operate our ranking site efficiently and improve our service.

 Website Visitors
-The itst.online website collects certain information automatically and stores it in log files.
-The information may include internet protocol (IP) addresses, the region or general location where your computer or device is accessing the internet, browser type, operating system and other usage information about the use of the itst.online website, including a history of the pages you view.
+The ITST website collects certain information automatically and stores it in log files.
+The information may include internet protocol (IP) addresses, the region or general location where your computer or device is accessing the internet, browser type, operating system and other usage information about the use of the ITST website, including a history of the pages you view.
 We use this information to help us design our site to better suit our users needs.
 We may also use your IP address to help diagnose problems with our server and to administer our website, analyze trends, track visitor movements, and gather broad demographic information that assists us in identifying visitor preferences.
-The itst.online website also uses cookies and web beacons.
+The ITST website also uses cookies and web beacons.

 Third party vendors, including Google, use cookies to serve ads based on a user's prior visits to our website.
 Google's use of the DoubleClick cookie enables it and its partners to serve ads based on your visits to our site and/or other sites on the Internet.